Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 Every officer of said Town, before he enters upon the duties of his office, shall take an oath or affirmation to support the Constitution of the United States, and the Constitution of the State of Delaware, and that he will perform the duties of the office to which he has been appointed or elected, with fidelity.

 The Treasurer shall, before entering upon the duties of his office, give bond to the corporation, in such amount as shall be determined by the Council, and with surety, to be approved by the Council, conditioned for the faithful performance of the duties of his office.
-The Treasurer may or may not be a member of Council; he shall, from time to time. prepare and present to Council such reports as may be required of him.
+The Treasurer may or may not be a member of Council; he shall, from time to time, prepare and present to Council such reports as may be required of him.
 The Council may, by ordinance, or otherwise, require such other officers of the Town to give bond in such manner and with such conditions as it may deem proper.

-Death Of Elected Officers
+Death of Elected Officers

 Section 6.

-In case of death, removal from the Town, resignation, or refusal to act, of any elective officer of said Town, or in case of any person elected or appointed to any office in said Town, shall be ineligible to the same, or shall fail to bond for the faithful performance of the duties of such office (when such bond is required by law or ordinance) before the time fixed for entering upon the duties of his office, such office shall thereupon become vacant, and the Council shall appoint a person to supply such vacancy until the same can be filled at the next general municipal election; any officer elected or appointed to fill any such vacancy shall hold for the residue of the term of the officer whose place he supplies.
+In case of death, removal from the Town, resignation, or refusal to act, of any elective officer of said Town, or in case of any person elected or appointed to any office in said Town who shall be ineligible for the same, or who shall fail to bond for the faithful performance of the duties of such office (when such bond is required by law or ordinance) before the time fixed for entering upon the duties of his office, such office shall thereupon become vacant, and the Council shall appoint a person to supply such vacancy until the same can be filled at the next general municipal election; any officer elected or appointed to fill any such vacancy shall hold for the residue of the term of the officer whose place he supplies.

-Duties Of Mayor
+Duties of Mayor

 Section 7.

 In addition to the duties and powers set out above, the Mayor shall have the power to vote on any matter before council, but only in the event of a tie vote.
-(70 Del.
-Laws, c.
-10, 4/3/95)

 Section 8.